RetroKAI/GameGear-Zero-OS/README.md

 ## What is this ?

-The script installs the following:
+This script installs a modified version of RetroPie.
+The added elements are the following:

-- Juj's TFT SPI driver 60FPS
+- Juj's TFT SPI driver to optimize the screen refresh rate around 60 FPS.
-- i2s sound driver
+- i2s sound driver to map the sound on the GPIO and transfert it to the Game Gear Zero sound card.
-- Retrogame's Adafruit driver
+- Retrogame's Adafruit driver to map the original Game Gear buttons on the GPIO.
-- anthonycacces's theme designed optimized for 320x240 resolution
+- anthonycacces's theme designed optimized for 320x240 resolution.
-- Setup input EmulationStation / RetroArch
+- Configures input mapping in EmulationStation / RetroArch.

 ## How to install ?